Moving From Indiana to Florida

 Florida is one of the fastest-growing states to move to because of its weather, affordability, nightlife, and attractions.
 Florida has plenty to offer for everyone of all ages and has become more than a retirement state.
 Read on to find out more about moving from Indiana to Florida, the benefits, the cost, and how to move to the Sunshine State.

 All around Florida’s coast is home to magnificent beaches with gorgeous blue waters that locals and tourists enjoy.
 The east coast has beaches with more nightlife since Miami Beach, Fort Lauderdale, and the Palm Beaches host younger crowds near Downtown.
-The west coast is more for an older crowd on resorts and retirement areas, with luxury beaches, such as in St. Petersburg, Naples, and Sanibel Island.
+The west coast is more for an older crowd with resorts and retirement areas, with luxury beaches, such as in St. Petersburg, Naples, and Sanibel Island.
 Also, Florida has many “hidden gems” if you want to get away from crowds.
-Overall, the beaches are welcoming with lots of different food and people, with lots of fun in the sun.
+Overall, the beaches are welcoming with lots of different food and people.

 Florida is one of the most affordable places to live in, starting with its no state income tax, meaning more money in your pocket.
 There are more expensive areas, such as Miami and Key West, but North Florida presents more opportunities than South Florida.
 If you want to send your child to college, the in-state tuition for Florida universities is the most affordable, while Indiana is above the national average.